spine-tools/SpineOpt.jl/docs/src/advanced_concepts/reserves.md

 * `minimum_operating_point`  : **0.25**

-This value means that the unit has a *25%* of its capacity as a minimum operating point (i.e., 25MW).
+This value means that the unit has a *25%* of its capacity as a minimum operating point (i.e., 25 MW).
 Therefore, the simplified version of the resulting constraint is:

  ``unit\_flow\_to\_electricity - downward\_reserve \geq 25 \cdot units\_on``